MARIN COUNTY SCHOOLS OVERVIEW

 NORTHERN MARIN / NOVATO SCHOOLS

 In the northern section of the county, Novato, there are two high schools, San Marin High School and Novato High School.
 They are in the Novato Unified school district.
-They have a great website, and you can see all the Novato schools here.
+They have a great website, and you can even use their interactive school boundary map tool here.

 I am happy to work with my clients to help them determine neighborhoods and homes that are within their desired school districts.
 As mentioned above, I always recommend that buyers contact the school district directly for any home they considering to verify availability and enrollment.